Overview

 - Night: Stars visible, mountain silhouettes

-Consequently, the Himalayan sunrise Nagarkot experience remains the trek’s highlight.
+Consequently, the Himalayan sunrise at Nagarkot remains the trek’s highlight.
 Indeed, watching the snow peaks illuminate gradually creates unforgettable memories.
-Therefore, setting alarms for sunrise despite cold proves absolutely worthwhile.
+Therefore, setting alarms for sunrise despite the cold proves absolutely worthwhile.

 Trail Conditions and Difficulty Level